Our club structure

 Being a charitable organisation confers many advantages including exemption from business rates and access to grant restricted to charities.
 It also has some responsibilities.
 We are governed by our CIO constitution and nominate trustees to conduct the club’s business, including financial and asset management.
 Trustees are directly responsible to the Charity Commission on behalf of our members.

 The Club is governed by the CIO Constitution.
-This important document sets out the CIO’s powers and scope, including things like trustees’ and members’ liabilities and duties.
+This important document, agreed with the Charities Commission, sets out the CIO’s powers and scope, including things like trustees’ and members’ liabilities and duties.
 We suggest you read it.
-It is our primary governance document and in the event of conflict with any other policy, the constitution will prevail.
+It is our primary governance document and in the event of a conflict with any other policy, the constitution will prevail.

 See CIO constitution